laravel/vapor-docs/1.0/projects/environments.md

 :::tip Secrets & Deployments

-After updating an environment's secrets, the new secrets will not be utilized until the application is deployed again.
+After updating an environment's secrets, the new secrets will not be utilized until the application is deployed again using the `vapor deploy` CLI command.
 In addition, when rolling back to a previous deployment, Vapor will use the secrets as they existed at the time the deployment you're rolling back to was originally deployed.
 :::

 ### Passport Keys